 The Reaction Innovations Little Dipper may just be my favorite bass fishing lure of all time.
 The reason it’s on this list is because it can be fished in any condition.
 I fish these search baits for bass in every season.

 In addition to fishing these small swimbaits for bass all year, I also fish them in every type of structure.
-They swim through trees, brush, logs, rocks, docks and underwater channels as good as any bait around.
+They swim through trees, brush, logs, rocks, docks, and underwater channels as well as any bait around.

-I personally like the smaller 3 inch variation of this bait.
-Reason being is they make great trailers for jigs, spinnerbaits and chatterbaits.
-I most often fish the Little Dipper with a 1/8 ounce dart head.
+I personally like the smaller 3-inch variation of this bait.
+The reason is they make great trailers for jigs, spinnerbaits, and chatterbaits.
+I most often fish the Little Dipper with a 1/8-ounce dart head.
 This allows you to jig or swim the bait on the retrieve.

 5 Tips When Fishing Search Baits for Bass

-1. Wheather conditions are a big factor when considering what search baits to use.
-On cloudy overcast days I’m going to grab the swimbaits to begin my seach.
+1. Weather conditions are a big factor when considering what search baits to use.
+On cloudy overcast days I’m going to grab the swimbaits to begin my search.
 I’ll use those most of the day until I find where the bass may be feeding.
-Sunny blue bird days may persuade me to pick up the little dipper or the worm before the others.
+Sunny bluebird days may persuade me to pick up the little dipper or the worm before the others.

 3. Vary the color of your search baits for bass.
 The above bass lures are just a starting point to get you on the right path.
-Have a couple different patterns or color handy to quickly change.
+Have a couple of different patterns or colors handy to quickly change.